MHoffmannAC/Data-Science-Primer/README.md

 ## How to Play

 1. **Start the Game**:
    - Run the script online using Google Colab or locally as a Jupyter notebook.
-The game will welcome you with a stylized header.

 2. **Choose Settings**:
    - Select the difficulty level or change the language and visual style.